jsjaramillod/PPNR/README.md

 # Modeling-Pre-Provision-Net-Revenue
-This is our Capstone Project during our IMA Bootcamp
+This is our Capstone Project during IMA Bootcamp